Pranav2442/Stereo_Reconstruction/README.md

 The general idea of the stereo reconstruction algorithm which reconstructs depth information from two camera views.

-## Stereo Pair

-A stereo-pair image contains two views of a scene side by side.
-One of the views is intended for the left eye and the other for the right eye.

 <!--## Types of Projections:-